sumerman/terraform-provider-awsx/README.md

 ## Run acceptance tests

-In order to run the test suite you have to specify AWS environment variables and execute `TF_ACC=true TF_LOG=DEBUG go test -v -timeout 20m`
+In order to run the test suite you have to specify AWS environment variables and execute `cd awsx; TF_ACC=true TF_LOG=DEBUG go test -v -timeout 120m`